aweijnitz/hydrobalcony/RaspberryPi/ttyDataServer.js/README.md

-# EmptyServer.js
+# ttyDataServer.js
-An Express4 server scaffold with focus on the server life-cycle.
+An Express4 server reading data from serial port (a tty) and relaying them as socket.io events

 Features